 While they can cause unpleasant and even serious side effects, these are proven ways to treat cancer.
 When you avoid, delay, or interrupt mainstream medical treatments, you give the disease more time to grow.
-Your cancer might reach a stage where it can no longer be cured.
+Your cancer might reach a stage where it is harder to treat.

 How to Choose Holistic Care

 If you’re considering a diet, treatment, or supplement that isn't mainstream, tell your doctor.
-He knows your condition and what medicines you take.
+They know your condition and what medicines you take.
 This is the best way to make sure you stay safe.